 |Time||timestamp||The time the action occurred.|

-The LiveView Create Drop Table adapter has an output port that uses the schema of the input port and passes on the input tuple either immediately if not Synchronous, or delayed until the command action is completed if Synchronous — whether the command completes successfully or in failure.
+The LiveView Create or Drop Table adapter has an output port that uses the schema of the input port and passes on the input tuple either immediately if not Synchronous, or delayed until the command action is completed if Synchronous — whether the command completes successfully or in failure.
 In all cases, the success or failure of the command is determined by looking at the status output port.

 Add an instance of the adapter to a new EventFlow application with the following steps: